|

 Licensing Considerations: Things to Avoid

 Avoid any licensing items that can get you in trouble.
-You’re going to see a ton of Disney items, but it doesn’t mean it’s okay.
+You’ll see many Disney items, but it doesn’t mean it’s okay.
 It’s one thing to be inspired BY something, but avoid using characters or likenesses.

-Fonts and purchased graphic design elements are other things to consider.
-Make sure that the fonts and graphic design elements you have purchased are allowed to be used for works being sold.
+Other things to consider are fonts and purchased graphic design elements.
+Make sure that the fonts and graphic design elements you have purchased can be used for works being sold.

-Another thing to keep in mind is that you can use the element as part of the design, but it needs to be changed.
+Another thing to remember is that you can use the element as part of the design, but it needs to be changed.

-I like this article from Creative Market that clarifies ways to properly use elements.
-Their licensing has changed since then, but it gives you a good idea of how to use elements in a fair way for the designer.
+I like this article from Creative Market, which clarifies how to properly use elements.
+Their licensing has changed since then, but it gives you a good idea of how to use elements fairly for the designer.

 If you have any questions, you can contact the company or person that you bought them from for clarification.